titadone/samples/policies/custom-email-verifcation-displaycontrol/Brevo.md

 ## Add the claims transformation

-Next, you need a claims transformation to output a JSON string claim that will be the body of the request sent to Sendinblue.
+Next, you need a claims transformation to output a JSON string claim that will be the body of the request sent to Brevo.

 The JSON object's structure is defined by the IDs in dot notation of the InputParameters and the TransformationClaimTypes of the InputClaims.
 Numbers in the dot notation imply arrays.
 The values come from the InputClaims' values and the InputParameters' "Value" properties.

 Add the following claims transformation to the `<ClaimsTransformations>` element within `<BuildingBlocks>`.
 Make the following updates to the claims transformation XML:

-* Update the `template_id` InputParameter value with the ID of the Sendinblue transactional template you created earlier in [Create Sendinblue template](#create-sendinblue-template).
+* Update the `template_id` InputParameter value with the ID of the Sendinblue transactional template you created earlier in [Create Brevo template](#create-brevo-template).
 * Update the value of the `params.subject` subject line input parameter with a subject line appropriate for your organization.

 ```xml